2nd anniversary: Ambode has done well, but … – PDP faction - Nigeria Today

 2nd anniversary: Ambode has done well, but … – PDP faction

-The Publicity Secretary, Mr Taofik Gani, gave the commendation in an interview with the News Agency of Nigeria (NAN) in Lagos.
+The Publicity Secretary, Mr Taofik Gani, gave the commendation in an interview with the Newsmen in Lagos.

 He said that no one could shut his eyes to the achievements of the governor in the area of road construction and rehabilitation in the last two years, as Lagosians were better for it.